Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Bonus: Takakkaw Falls, Yoho National Park

 Although Takakkaw Falls is in BC, it’s worth a mention because it’s only a few hours from Calgary and is one of the tallest waterfalls in Canada.
 Dropping 380 metres, and visible from the parking lot, Tak Falls is a must-see in Yoho National Park.
+It’s also possible to hike to the base of the falls (1.8 km round trip, 80 m elevation gain).
 Be advised, however, that the road to Takakkaw Falls is closed from mid-October to late June.

 Short Waterfall Walks & Hikes (less than 2 km round trip)